Daimler doubles down on austerity as electric era beckons | DW | 10.02.2020

 "Daimler has fallen behind, especially when it comes to the No.1 topic of the future: e-mobility," auto analyst Jürgen Pieper told DW ahead of the news conference.
 "It is actually in danger of falling out of the group of companies leading us towards this new future."

-Earlier on Tuesday, the firm restated its plan to undertake a "worldwide, socially responsible reduction of jobs," including the cutting of management positions.
-However, Källenius did not give specific figures.
-A day earlier, the German business daily Handelsblatt reported that Källenius would announce plans to cut 15,000 staff — a third more than announced last year, as electric vehicle production requires far fewer assembly workers.
+A day earlier, the German business daily Handelsblatt reported that he would announce plans to cut 15,000 staff — a third more than announced last year as mass electric vehicle production will require far fewer assembly workers.

 Daimler also said would also slash employee bonuses from nearly €5,000 to just €600.
 Investors, meanwhile, will see a dividend of just 90 cents per share versus €3.25 last year.